 News and Insights

-The Numerof 2017 US Healthcare Delivery Outlook
+The Numerof 2018 US Healthcare Delivery Outlook

 Given this outlook, what’s next?
 We recommend these key action steps:

-- Manage variation in cost and quality.
+- Manage variation in cost and quality across the continuum.

-- Offer bundled and capitated pricing.
+- Develop/commercialize bundled and capitated products and services.

 At Numerof & Associates, we support healthcare delivery organizations in achieving these key action steps for success in today’s evolving healthcare landscape.
 From competitive strategy to implementation of new payment and delivery models, we have solutions.
 Read more about our perspectives and solutions for healthcare delivery and see our case studies.